 Our Homeschool Room Ideas Solution: Cute (But Functional) Supply Storage

-After we solved the collaborative space issue and the display issue, the other major thing we needed to tackle was the storage issue.
+After we solved the collaborative space issue and the display issue, the other major thing we needed to tackle was the storage issue for our homeschooling room ideas.

 Our homeschool space is right inside our front door.